 Official 7 Day National Weather Service Forecast (NVZ003)

-Wednesday: Partly cloudy.
-Highs 40 to 50.
-Light winds becoming southeast around 10 mph in the afternoon.
+Wednesday: Sunny.
+Highs 92 to 97.
+Light winds becoming west around 10 mph in the afternoon.